cloudnative-pg/cloudnative-pg.github.io/content/blog/developing-webapps-with-cloudnative-pg/index.md

-(*) You could have uploaded your Dockerfile into a public container registry, and used its public handle in the following YAML files, but for local development and quick iteration, directly loading may be preferable.
+(*) You could have uploaded your Dockerfile into a public container registry, and used its public handle in the following YAML files, but for local development and quick iteration, directly loading it may be preferable.

 #### Creating a PostgreSQL cluster